openmls/openmls/README.md

 #### Cryptography

 OpenMLS does not implement its own cryptographic primitives.
-Instead, it relies on existing implementations of the cryptographic primitives used.
+Instead, it relies on existing implementations of the cryptographic primitives used by MLS.
 There are two different cryptography backends implemented right now.
 But consumers can bring their own implementation.
 See [traits](./traits/Readme.md) for more details.

 ## Development